tchen00/MKS21X-FinalProject/README.md

 	- wrote printMonth without event dots in CalendarViews
 	- condensed numberOfDays with new methods
 	- added system of dots to printMonth using demo csv file
+- **Tammy** :simple_smile:
+	- put in a couple of new methods for Event class
+	- fix Driver so now it can print out all the information of the event given user input
+	- put in csv handler in Driver so Events can now be added into a CSV file
+		- for now, events are stored in life.csv
+	- made changes to prototype AGAIN! :no_mouth: